Meadowlarke/Bibliography/Banerji2021.md

 65: Whiteness as postracial (to Joel.)

 66: Whiteness as metaracial position that seeks freedom from race.

-#Z: Whiteness, while superficially a phenotypical distinction, is in fact a metaracial position which seeks freedom from race itself.
-That is, it seeks a "colorblind" or "postracial" reality and positionality.

 -: "Sound stuff," abstract sound, new music, whiteness.